atillabirer/gbmbackup/README.md

 + *For who* : Low costs experiments selling a few dozen items
 + *Timeline of dev work* : A single day, assuming you already know how to send an NFT to a smart contract and are a full stack dev.
 + *Necessary infra* : An amazon t2.small to host the node server.
 All the rest of the data come from the smart contract getting queried trough metamask by the frontend.
-+ *Drawback* : Due to being pure dapp, the live auction search page will not handle selling more than a few dozen items in total.
++ *Drawback* : Due to being pure dApp, the live auction search page will not handle selling more than a few dozen items in total.
 If metamask loses the connection or the user leaves the website, they won't receive notifications (for example when they are outbid).

 ### Web3 EVM Marketplace / NFT Drop
 Use our frontend as a guideline/modify it to accept data feed from your backend.
 For even lower dev cost, run it from a different subdomain/section on your website and iteratively merge features.
 The GBM dApp can also do direct fixed price sales, english auction, resale, etc...
 Pick what you want from the features.